 Pizza Plus in Park Slope - Super-family friendly.

-The Moxie Spot in Cobble Hill - A restaurant/playspace on Atlantic Avenue in Brooklyn.
+The Moxie Spot Unfortunately, Moxie Spot closed in December 2014.
 Nat's the best, and it's clean enough I wouldn't bat an eyelash if the kids are rolling on the ground.
 They also have great events and movie nights.
 Great birthday party locale also!!!
 Open all day, lots of stuff for kids to do, kid friendly menu, inviting space that's safe so parents can actually relax and have a meal, and a great staff.
 We've spent many an afternoon there.

 Family Friendly Queens Restaurants: